Where to start on the topic of Statins and Muscle Pain?

 Here is a great article on this aspect.
 Statin effectiveness (opens in new window)

-And another article reporting research showing Statins lower cholesterol but provide no actual benefit to persons over age 65, and no benefit at all to women.
-Businessweek.com article (opens in new window)
+And research shows that Statins lower cholesterol but provide no actual benefit to persons over age 65, and no benefit at all to women.

 "What are Statins?" is a great question.

 "Do they work, and are they worth the risk, and are there effective alternatives?" are even better questions.

 The muscle pain statin drugs cause is directly related to the way statin drugs work.

 Although statins are lipid-lowering drugs that block cholesterol biosynthesis, but also exert immunomodulatory, anti-inflammatory, anti-angiogenic and anti-proliferative functions (this means that they negative effect in the body by creating a cytotoxic effect).

 The usual, official answer to 'how do statins work' is that statins block the enzyme in the liver that is responsible for making cholesterol.

 And they are pretty effective at lowering cholesterol.
 But that's not the whole story.
 Lots of people, including my father, have very low, controlled cholesterol levels but still have heart issues and ongoing plaque build up.
 And muscle pain and other statin side effects and symptoms.
 And still take the drug on their doctor's recommendation.

 Statins block the liver enzyme that produces cholesterol.